ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 - algorithm (label: `1`): Asymmetric signature algorithm used by the Issuer of a Signed Statement, as an integer.
 For example, `-35` is the registered algorithm identifier for ECDSA with SHA-384, see [COSE Algorithms Registry](#IANA.cose).
 - Issuer (label: `TBD`, temporary: `391`): DID (Decentralized Identifier {{DID-CORE}}) of the signer, as a string. `did:web:example.com` is an example of a DID.
-- Subject (label: `TBD`, temporary: `392`): The Subject to which the Statement refers, as a property of CTW_Clians, chosen by the Issuer.
+- Subject (label: `TBD`, temporary: `392`): The Subject to which the Statement refers, as a property of `CWT_Claims``, chosen by the Issuer.
 (TODO: reconcile with CWT_Claims)
 - Content type (label: `3`): Media type of payload, as a string.
 For example, `application/spdx+json` is the media type of SDPX in JSON encoding.
 - Registration Policy info (label: `TBD`, temporary: `393`): A map containing key/value pairs set by the Issuer which are sealed on Registration and non-opaque to the Transparency Service.
-The key/value pair semantics are specified by each Issuer or are specific to the Issuer and Feed tuple.
-Examples include: the sequence number of signed statements on a feed, Issuer metadata, or a reference to other transparent statements (e.g., augments, replaces, new-version, CPE-for).
+The key/value pair semantics are specified by each Issuer or are specific to the `CWT_Claims => Issuer` and `CWT_Claims => Subject` tuple.
+Examples include: the sequence number of signed statements on a `CWT_Claims => Subject`, Issuer metadata, or a reference to other transparent statements (e.g., augments, replaces, new-version, CPE-for).
 - Key ID (label: `4`): Key ID, as a bytestring.

 In CDDL {{-CDDL}} notation, a Signed_Statement is defined as follows: